 While a multisite is just another WordPress installation where we can handle subsites through it, a management tool is a dashboard that helps you manage and monitor multiple WordPress websites.

-You can look into this comparison table that will help you track down what serves your purpose.
+You can look at this comparison table to help you track down what serves your purpose.

 So, if you’ve been looking for a multisite setup, go ahead.
 Select the best hosting service provider and set one up now.